Why Minors in College Are Important

 Prepare for a Career

 While choosing a minor may seem unimportant or insignificant, students who choose to pursue minors in college often discover a variety of benefits.
 Studying a minor can help to diversify your understanding of a topic.
 For example, a math major may choose to minor in physics or computer science as these studies tie together well.
 Other students use their minor as a way to learn about a subject that they may not have the opportunity to engage with otherwise.
-A communication studies major might choose to minor in psychology or art or even biology.
+A communication management major might choose to minor in psychology or art or even biology.
 There are nearly endless combinations!

 Why I Chose a Minor